 In 2017, “The Shed at Dulwich” became London’s #1 rated restaurant on TripAdvisor – only it didn’t exist.
-These astounding stories are rare on TripAdvisor, although they seem to be increasing in frequency.
+These astounding stories are rare, although they seem to be increasing in frequency.

 And in September 2018, a high-profile investigation by The Times of London found that one in three (33%) of TripAdvisor reviews are fake.
-TripAdvisor has denied the results of the independent investigation.
+The company has denied the results of the independent investigation.
 However, from our experience, this seems pretty accurate.